-Cautionary Statements Regarding Forward-Looking Information his proxy statement contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 th ubject to risks and uncertainties.
-The factors that could cause actual results to differ materially from the forward-looking statements made by Exelon corporation include those factors discussed herein, as well as (1) the items discussed in Exelon's 2019 Annual Report on Form 10-K in (a) ITEM actors, (b) ITEM 7.
+This proxy statement contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 that are subject to risks and uncertainties.
+The factors that could cause actual results to differ materially from the forward-looking statements made by Exelon Corporation include those factors discussed herein, as well as (1) the items discussed in Exelon's 2019 Annual Report on Form 10-K in (a) ITEM 1A.
+Risk Factors, (b) ITEM 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations and (c) ITEM 8.
-Financial Stateme supplementary Data: Note 23 and (2) other factors discussed in filings with the SEC by Exelon.
-Readers are cautioned not to place undue relian nese forward-looking statements, which apply only as of the date of this proxy statement.
-Exelon does not undertake any obligation to publicly ny revision to its forward-looking statements to reflect events or circumstances after the date of this proxy statement. ents and nce on
+Financial Statements and Supplementary Data: Note 23 and (2) other factors discussed in filings with the SEC by Exelon.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which apply only as of the date of this proxy statement.
+Exelon does not undertake any obligation to publicly release any revision to its forward-looking statements to reflect events or circumstances after the date of this proxy statement.